 16898-16500 River Rd, Poolesville, MD 20837

 This is state owned and managed property.
+The peak of the bloom is mid-July.
 There is no fee and picking or removing sunflowers is prohibited.
 McKee-Beshers WMA has no bathroom facilities, no benches and no picnic tables.
 The dirt paths may be bumpy and or muddy.
 Be prepared for ticks and plan accordingly.

 Admission: no fees

-Maple Lawn Farms & Winery – New Park, PA
+Maple Lawn Farms & Winery Sunflower Festival – New Park, PA

 2885 New Park Rd, New Park, PA 17352